 Note: All figures are quoted in U.S. dollars unless otherwise noted.

-Ivanhoe Energy filed its year-end financial report on Form 10-K with the U.S. Securities and Exchange Commission and its MD&A and audited annual financial statements with the Canadian Securities Administrators for the year ended December 31, 2013.
+Ivanhoe Energy filed its quarterly financial report on Form 10-Q with the U.S. Securities and Exchange Commission and its interim financial statements with the Canadian Securities Administrators for the quarter ended June 30, 2014.

 * Basic and diluted

 Net loss from continuing operations for the six months ended June 30, 2014 was $18.0 million, which was $2.4 million lower compared to a net loss from continuing operations of $20.4 million incurred during the same period in 2013.
 The decrease is due to a $7.8 million decrease in general and administrative (“G&A”) expenses and a $0.6 million net decrease in other expense items impacting net loss from continuing operations.
 These collective savings were offset by a $2.9 million decrease in foreign currency exchange gains, a $1.7 million decrease in deferred income tax recoveries and a $1.4 million increase in finance expense.

 Net loss from continuing operations for the three months ended June 30, 2014 was $10.2 million, which was $1.8 million higher compared to the net loss from continuing operations of $8.4 million incurred during the same period in 2013.
 The increase is primarily due to net change of $3.5 million in foreign currency exchange losses over the two periods offset by a $2.4 million decrease in G&A expenses due to various cost-reducing measures implemented by the company.